 The term “bridge camera” refers to an upgraded version of a compact camera that is intended to “bridge” the gap between smaller cameras and bulkier DSLRs.
 They are reasonably priced, striking an excellent mix between being close and having several valuable features.

-One such bridge camera is the recently released Canon PowerShot SX520 HS, which, for some inexplicable reason, is not even mentioned on the website for Canon India at the time that this article is being written.
+One such bridge camera is the recently released Canon PowerShot SX520 HS, which, for some inexplicable reason, is not even mentioned on the website for Canon India at the time this article is being written.
 The camera is in our possession.
 It succeeds the PowerShot SX510 HS as Canon’s entry-level bridge camera.

 The flash is located on the top of the camera, and depending on the setting you are using, it may flip open automatically or you may have the option to open it manually.
-Behind the flash unit, there are two microphones that may be used for capturing sound.
+Behind the flash unit, two microphones may be used for capturing sound.
 Mounting points for the strap may be found on each side.

-The lens barrel has two framing assist buttons: one for seeking, which was previously featured in the PowerShot SX510 HS, and a new one for latching on to a specific subject.
+The lens barrel has two framing assist buttons: one for seeking, previously featured in the PowerShot SX510 HS, and a new one for latching on to a specific subject.
 Both of these buttons are located on the same side of the lens.
 A zoom ring can be seen surrounding the shutter button on this camera.
-The button has a lot of travel, so clicking it provides a reassuring sense of security.
+The controller has a lot of travel, so clicking it provides a reassuring sense of security.